MattiasHaughom/scraping_stock_news/README.md

 Scrapes and estimates the sentiment of the stock/market specific news posted on the norwegian newspaper Dagens Næringsliv's overview page.

 ## Data
-The other data I have uploaded into the ".zip" folder: all_tickers.xlsx - list of all tickers and their company name in the OBX stock index norskDict.xlsx - list of positve and negative words for norwegian stock news, for sentiment analysis OBStickers.xlsx - list of tickers and their sector/industry, where these are available
+The other data I have uploaded into the ".zip" folder: \par all_tickers.xlsx - list of all tickers and their company name in the OBX stock index norskDict.xlsx - list of positve and negative words for norwegian stock news, for sentiment analysis OBStickers.xlsx - list of tickers and their sector/industry, where these are available